PrimoriaX/Prozac/README.md

 [![Discord Banner](https://discordapp.com/api/guilds/1138653980784857159/widget.png?style=banner2)](https://discord.gg/bsNKqvxvE2)

 Your contributions and feature suggestions are welcome!
 If you like Prozac, give it a ⭐️ on GitHub to support our development efforts.

+## 🎓 Educational Purpose
+Our primary goal with Prozac is to provide a hands-on learning experience for students and enthusiasts in programming and hardware interfacing.
+This project is an excellent resource for understanding how software can interact with hardware (like Arduino boards) to perform real-time tasks.
+It's also a great starting point for those interested in exploring computer vision and color detection in Python.